pragsmike/PromptCritical/docs/prompt-representation.md

       meta-prompt: "P2"
       vary-run: "2025-07-11T12:00:00Z"
     ```
-*   `selection`: (map) A description of the `select` operation that confirmed the prompt as a "survivor".
-Added by the `select` command.
+*   `selection`: (**list of maps**) A description of each `select` operation that confirmed the prompt as a "survivor".
+Each time a prompt survives a selection event, a new map is appended to this list.
     ```yaml
-    # Example selection block
+    # Example selection block with two survival events
     selection:
-      policy: "top-k"
-      contest-name: "web-cleanup-v3"
+    - contest-name: "web-cleanup-v3"
+      policy: "top-N=5"
       select-run: "2025-07-11T13:00:00Z"
+    - contest-name: "web-cleanup-v4"
+      policy: "top-N=2"
+      select-run: "2025-07-12T09:00:00Z"
     ```

 Other ancestry information MAY be added by further research.
 The depth of the ancestry chain is not